Charles Heathcote Tatham: Designs

 On 15 August 1799 the treasury issued a general invitation to artists to send competitive designs for a national monument of a pillar or obelisk two hundred feet high upon a basement of thirty feet "in commemoration of the late glorious victories of the British navy."
 Tatham sent in three designs.
 Finding, after more than two years had passed, that no decision had been made, he published them as etchings, with descriptive text and a dedication to the Earl of Carlisle, in 1802.
 The project ultimately took shape in Nelson's Column in Trafalgar Square, built to designs of William Railton in 1843.

-In 1802 Tatham designed the sculpture gallery at Castle Howard, Yorkshire, and did work at Naworth, Cumberland, for the Earl of Carlisle; and in 1807 the picture gallery at Brocklesby, Lincolnshire, for Lord Yarborough.
+In 1802 Tatham designed the sculpture gallery at Castle Howard, Yorkshire, and did work at Naworth, Cumberland, for the Earl of Carlisle; and in 1807 the picture gallery at Brocklesby Hall, Lincolnshire, for Lord Yarborough.
 His etchings for the designs of these galleries, both in the severe classical style in vogue at the time, were published in 1811.

 He designed the rebuilding of Roche Court at East Winterslow, Wiltshire for Francis Thomas Egerton in 1804–5, and the mausoleum at Trentham, Staffordshire for George Leveson-Gower, 1st Duke of Sutherland, 1807–08 (in neo-Egyptian style, now Grade I listed).

 Before 1816 he designed for the Duke of Bridgwater the portion of Cleveland House, St. James's, which lay to the west of the gallery.
 This building was destroyed when Sir Charles Barry designed the later Bridgwater House in 1847.